 If you and your pup like waterfalls, tree-shaded trails, and pawmazing views, then the trail at Nojoqui Falls Park is a good fit for you.
-At just over one mile long, the round trip takes you about 200 feet up into a canyon shaded by mature laurels, sycamores, and oak trees to a picturesque waterfall that can be a trickle to a torrent, depending on the weather and levels of rainfall.
+At just two-thirds of a mile round trip, this path takes you about 200 feet up into a canyon shaded by mature laurels, sycamores, and oak trees to a picturesque waterfall that can be a trickle to a torrent, depending on the weather and levels of rainfall.

 Start out this trail at the Nojoqui Falls Park on Alisal Road in Goleta, California.
-This is a 58-acre natural reserve which has restrooms, playgrounds, picnic areas, BBQ pits, and ball fields where your dog is allowed as long as they are kept on-leash.
+This is a 58-acre natural reserve which has restrooms, playgrounds, picnic areas, BBQ pits, and ball fields where your dog is allowed on-leash.
 The trailhead is at the end of the cul-de-sac by the restrooms and parking lot.

 When you see the 67-foot tall Nojoqui Waterfall, whether it is a trickle or a deluge of water, the site will amaze you and your pooch as you look up at the ivy- and moss-covered granite bluff that looks like it belongs in a rainforest.